 - 5.3.1 Some supplementary services are network based and have no specific requirements in the ATA (therefore out of scope for this document).
-The Wholesale Telephony Access Service ATA should not preclude delivery of these services by the retail TSP. - 5.3.2 The Wholesale Telephony Access Service shall support the following basic telephony services in order to facilitate delivery of a RTS that complies with regulatory and Industry Code requirements: - (a) Calling Line Identification Presentation (CLIP); - (b) Calling Line Identification Restriction (CLIR); - (c) Calling Number Display (inbound and outbound); - (d) National Relay Service and TTY; and - (e) Ring Cadences and Dial Tones. - 5.3.3 Where it is technically and commercially feasible the Wholesale Telephony Access Service should support basic telephony supplementary services as defined in IETF RFCs, 3GPP MMTel (3GPP Release 8) and TISPAN PSTN Emulation (in the ATA) including: - (a) 3 Party Call; - (b) Call Waiting (CW);

-- (c) Call Hold/Enquiry;
+The Wholesale Telephony Access Service ATA should not preclude delivery of these services by the retail TSP. - 5.3.2 The Wholesale Telephony Access Service shall support the following basic telephony services in order to facilitate delivery of a RTS that complies with regulatory and Industry Code requirements: - (a) Calling Line Identification Presentation (CLIP); - (b) Calling Line Identification Restriction (CLIR); - (c) Calling Number Display (inbound and outbound); - (d) National Relay Service and TTY; and - (e) Ring Cadences and Dial Tones. - 5.3.3 Where it is technically and commercially feasible the Wholesale Telephony Access Service should support basic telephony supplementary services as defined in IETF RFCs, 3GPP MMTel (3GPP Release 8) and TISPAN PSTN Emulation (in the ATA) including: - (a) 3 Party Call; - (b) Call Waiting (CW); - (c) Call Hold/Enquiry;

 - (d) Message Wait Indication (MWI) (including stutter tone);

 - (e) Advice of Charge (desired)

 - (f) Explicit Communication Transfer (ECT);

 - (g) Dual-tone multi-frequency (DTMF); and

 - (h) Dial Plan.

 1. The ATA shall support industry standard options for both in-band and out-of-band signalling.
 A telephony service may implement either, or both, in-band or out-of-band signalling.
-Suggested methods for support of DTMF include RFC2833/RFC4733 for out-of-band and audio G.711 for in-band signalling
+Suggested methods for the transport of DTMF tones include RFC2833/RFC4733 for out-of-band and G.711 for in-band signaling.
+Refer to sections 6.6 and 6.7 for more information on support of DTMF.